phlowers/mechaphlowers/docs/user_guide/ug_measures.md

 The 1977 handwritten note suggests using a less conventional method than Newton’s method.
 Although not detailed here, the principle remains the same: iteratively refine the value of p using a numerical method.
 When two successive computed values are sufficiently close (for example, differing by less than 1 mm), it is reasonable to consider the latest value as a valid root of F. Typically, fewer than five iterations are needed to converge to the solution.
 Thus, using point 1, it is possible to compute a parameter p for the catenary.
-Point 2 is then used to verify the accuracy of this calculation—in other words, to check whether the initial assumption about the value of $\alpha_R$ was correct.
+Point 2 is then used to verify the accuracy of this calculation-in other words, to check whether the initial assumption about the value of $\alpha_R$ was correct.
 If not, the value of $\alpha_R$ must be adjusted, the parameter recalculated, and the verification repeated with point 2.
 This process continues until the correct value of $\alpha_R$ is found, and thus the correct final value of the catenary parameter observed from the total station.
 With the new parameter $p$ obtained after the previous iterations, it is possible to recalculate value, and then, using $a_2$, compute the difference $\Delta$:

 $$